 My garden has been playing second fiddle to work and family for 25 years.
 I started with a little patch in my parents’ Sheffield garden, moved up a storey to a London balcony, progressed to a tiny courtyard garden and now am attempting to tame a larger garden in the Chiltern Hills.
 I know there will never be enough time or money to achieve all I would like.
 I have come to accept that it’s fine to cut corners and I love my garden warts, weeds and all.

 I have many plans for my garden and I am always adding new plants and making small changes.
 I’m not shy of making big changes too. in 2018 I bought a much longed-for new greenhouse.
-In 2019 I’m hoping to build a rockery to accommodate the growing wish list of alpine plants developed since I joined the Alpine Garden Society last summer.
-I am a diarist for the Alpine Garden Society and my diary can be found by clicking here.
+In 2019 I’m building a woodland garden and also a rockery to accommodate the growing wish list of alpine plants.
+I joined the Alpine Garden Society last summer and am a diarist on their excellent website.
+You can find my diary by clicking here.

 I enjoy photography and am developing my skills with the camera.
 My aim is to capture the beauty of plants and flowers and share them on this blog so all photos here are my own, unless otherwise credited.